Alastair Lamb: Life and career

+Lamb died on 15 March 2023, at the age of 93.

 Research

-Lamb is recognised as an expert on the juridical and diplomatic history of the Kashmir dispute.
-In addition to his work on diplomatic history, Lamb has worked in archaeology and ethnography in Asia and Africa.

 Lamb's doctoral thesis on the history of the Younghusband Expedition was published in 1960 by Routledge & Kegan Paul as the book Britain and Chinese Central Asia: The Road to Lhasa 1761 to 1905.
 The book was revised and published in 1986 under a new title, British India and Tibet: 1766-1910, by bringing it up to the events of 1910 based on newly released archival documents.

 In the 1960s, Lamb studied Hindu and Buddhist sites in Kedah and southern Thailand in a series of papers.

 When the China–India border dispute was getting critical in 1962, Lamb was conducting research in British archives in the Public Record Office and the India Office Library.
 Lamb has stated that he came across a number of documents in the archive which looked "rather different" from the versions published by the Indian Ministry of External Affairs.
 Through the mediation of Dorothy Woodman, Lamb managed to meet a senior official in the Indian High Commission in London in order to bring these facts to India's notice.
-However, he states the official was least interested.
+However, he stated the official was least interested.
 The more he checked the published Indian documents, the more convinced he became of "distortions and misquotations".
-Thus he came to the "reluctant conclusion", he says, that the Indian government was least interested in the historical accuracy of its territorial claims.
-This motivated him to write The China-India border in 1964, where he claims he did his utmost to "play down the defects of the Indian published material".
+Thus he came to the "reluctant conclusion", he said, that the Indian government was least interested in the historical accuracy of its territorial claims.
+This motivated him to write The China-India border in 1964, where he claimed he did his utmost to "play down the defects of the Indian published material".
 In 1966, he expanded the book into a large two-volume work titled The McMahon Line.

-In 1966 Lamb also wrote his first book on the Kashmir conflict, titled The Crisis in Kashmir.
+Lamb also came to be recognised as an expert on the juridical and diplomatic history of the Kashmir dispute.
+He wrote his first book on the Kashmir conflict in 1966, titled The Crisis in Kashmir.
 This was soon after the Second Kashmir War.
 In 1991, after the start of the Kashmir insurgency, he expanded it into a larger volume titled Kashmir: A Disputed Legacy.

 Reception

-Journalist and scholar Andrew Whitehead cited Alastair Lamb among historians of eminence, whose work is however tarnished by partisan comment.
+Journalist and scholar, Andrew Whitehead cited Alastair Lamb of achieving fame and eminence writing about Kashmiri history, whose work is however tarnished by partisan comments.
 Scholar Ian Copland has called him a "meticulous historian" with exhaustive research and eye for detail.
 Parshotam Mehra called him "a professional historian of great academic distinction".
 He stated that his work was thorough and painstaking even though it suffered from gaps in the presentation and interpretation.

-Certain aspects of Lamb's claims related to India-China, such as India being an aggressor or Lamb's claims on the Shimla convention, have been countered by Bertil Lintner's book, China’s India War.
+Certain aspects of Lamb's claims related to India-China, such as claims of India being an aggressor or Lamb's claims on the Shimla convention, have been countered by Bertil Lintner's book, China’s India War.